software-allies/cap-authentication/README.md

 ```

 This will install the cordova plugin for facebook and you should also see a sub-folder named cordova-plugin-facebook4 under your plugins folder.
-You can see the configuration and installation of Facebook plugin [here]
+You can see the configuration and installation of Facebook plugin [here].

 Add the native dependencies by executing the following command:
 ```
 npm install --save @ionic-native/facebook
 ```

-You'll also need to add the **Facebook** object in the provider section in `app.module.ts.`
+You'll also need to add the **Facebook** object in the provider section in `app.module.ts.` .

 ```
 import { Facebook } from '@ionic-native/facebook';...